EashwariS-1109/eashwarisamant_portfolio/childmortality.md

 Finally, it was time for high fidelity execution and pixel perfection!
 It was time to showcase the story I unearthed from the previous viz and present it in a new light!

 ## Let's dive into Each of these steps!
-### Explore - Finding a viz with a hidden story
+### Explore
 From the MakeoverMonday website, I picked the 'Child and Infant Mortality' data viz produced in September 2024 by 'Our World in Data'.